micag2025/Supply_Chain_project/publication.md

 | Distributor | Ship batches    |
 | Retailer    | Deliver batches |

+> **Note:** To interact with the blockchain, each account related to each role, requires a small amount of Sepolia ETH to pay transaction fees.

 Both the frontend and the smart contract validate user roles to prevent unauthorized operations and maintain data integrity throughout the supply chain lifecycle.

 ---